vdbrink/vdbrink.github.io/esphome/orcon_mechanic_ventilation.md

 You can now toggle the switches to test if you can control it now from Home Assistant.

 With these controls it's only a one way communication, you can only send data to the ESP.
-To get feedback of the current active mode you also need to read the power consumption of your system.
+To get feedback of the current active mode, you also need to read the power consumption of your system.

 ---
 ## Read the current mode

 ### Background

-To get the current mode of the ventilation system, cccccbbiehevbiginhrrlihhrrrffcyou can read the last triggered button from the ESP.
-The downside is, this wil not pick up the signal when another remote is used manually.
-For that purpose, I use a [BlitzWolf SHP-15](../buy/smart_home_best_buy_tips#smart-socket) Zigbee smart power socket with power measurement for the MVS-15.
+To get the current mode of the ventilation system, you can read the last triggered button from the ESP.
+The downside is, this will not pick up the signal when another remote is used manually.
+For that purpose, I use a [BlitzWolf EU SHP-15](../buy/smart_home_best_buy_tips#smart-socket) Zigbee smart power socket with power measurement for the MVS-15.
 This will only work if your system use a normal 240V power adapter and not via a Periflex adapter.
-Based on the used power I can determine the current mode, and present that in Home Assistant via MQTT.
+Based on the used power, I can determine the current mode, and present that in Home Assistant via MQTT.

 | Mode | Power consumption |
 |------|-------------------|